HVAC Maintenance 101

 (2x / yearly)

 If your system has an air handler inside, there is normally a drain pan located beneath the unit.
 If condensation from the evaporator coils accumulates in the drain pan, this will increase indoor humidity and can encourage mold and algae to grow.
 A blockage that prevents water buildup from draining can lead to water damage.
 Therefore, it’s advised to periodically check the drain pan for proper drainage, leaving no standing water in the pan.
 Also, check the condensate (drain) line to ensure that any moisture is being properly drained from the pan to the outside.
 If the condensate line becomes clogged, turn off the power at the thermostat as well as the breaker and use a wet/dry vac if possible to remove the blockage.
-Flush the drain with a with a water/vinegar solution to make sure water is flowing freely from the drain pan to outside.
+Flush the drain with a water/vinegar solution to make sure water is flowing freely from the drain pan to the outside.

-Inspect your duct work for any leaks
+Inspect your ductwork for any leaks

 (1x / year)